 Orcas have been a symbol of the West Coast for many thousands of years.
 They they are an important part of the culture of many Indigenous peoples, belief systems, symbolism, art and storytelling.

 The orca is a symbol often centered around luck, compassion and family.
 Orcas are known to some Indigenous communities as the guardians of the sea.
 To some people, orcas represent the strength of love and the bonds of family because of their strong group behaviour.

-Indigenous peoples and killer whales have lived in harmony in the Pacific Northwest for many thousands of years.
-It is important to look to First Nations communities for knowledge and understanding of the history, location, and behaviours of BC’s local orca populations, as well as to their leadership, when developing protection and recovery actions.
+Indigenous peoples and orcas have lived in harmony in the Pacific Northwest since time immemorial.
+It is important to look to Indigenous communities for knowledge and understanding of the history, location, and behaviours of the Pacific Northwest’s orca populations, as well as to their leadership, when developing protection and recovery actions.